Matching Dogs to Clients

-Since 2010, our Courthouse Dogs program has placed 14 dogs in criminal justice settings in New Mexico, Arizona and California.
+Since 2010, our Courthouse Dogs program has placed 55 dogs in criminal justice settings in New Mexico, Arizona, California, Indiana, Texas and DC.
 Courthouse dogs specifically work with crime victims, predominantly children, in helping to foster a safer and more comfortable environment as they provide depositions and give testimony in court.

 These dogs play a crucial role in easing stress felt by children in the court system, and often aid prosecutors to achieve convictions.
-Ten ADW dogs have been placed in the New Mexico court system and two in Tucson, Arizona, and two in California.
-Upcoming placements include five more dogs in California, two in New Mexico and one in Texas.
-ADW is the official representative internationally for Courthouse Dogs Foundation, located in Seattle, Washington.
+Fifteen ADW dogs have been placed in the New Mexico court system and two in Arizona, six in California, two in Washington DC as FBI Crisis Response Canines and one in Texas.

 These dedicated canines also provide stress relief and cuddly empathy on the job to the special investigators, victims’ advocates, prosecutors, district attorneys and defense attorneys who are involved in the investigation and prosecution of domestic violence and alleged crimes against children.